-Several healthcare bills continued to dominate legislative debate in the GA General Assembly last week.
+Several healthcare bills continued to dominate legislative debate in the GA General Assembly last week and you can click to read more about it.
 Our latest legislative report provides updates on these and many other issues.

 From the report: